+- Courses offered at CLBS during summer session:

+- Field Ethnobotany (EFB 337)

+- Fungal Diversity and Ecology (EFB 342)

+- Field Herpetology (EFB 384)

+- Adirondack Fishes (EFB 388)

+- Wildlife Techniques (EFB 496)

+- Ecology of Adirondack Aquatic Ecosystems (EFB 496)

+- Wetland Plants and Communities of the Adirondacks (EFB 496)

+- Ecology of Adirondack Insects (EFB 496)

+- Courses offered at the Adirondack Ecological Center and Ranger School:

+- Research Methods: Understanding the Adirondack Ecosystem (EFB 411)

+- Mammalian Winter Ecology (EFB 484)

+- Courses offered during Maymester at the Syracuse or regional campuses:

+- Field Ornithology (EFB 496)
-- Courses offered at CLBS during summer session: - o Field Ethnobotany (EFB 337) - o Fungal Diversity and Ecology (EFB 342) - o Field Herpetology (EFB 342) - o Adirondack Fishes (EFB 388) - Wildlife Techniques (EFB 496) - o Ecology of Adirondack Aquatic Ecosystems (EFB 496) - Wetland Plants and Communities of the Adirondacks (EFB 496) - o Ecology of Adirondack Insects (EFB 496) - Courses offered at the Adirondack Ecological Center and Ranger School - o Research Methods: Understanding the Adirondack Ecosystem (EFB 411) - o Mammalian Winter Ecology (EFB 484) - Courses offered during Maymester at the Syracuse or regional campuses - o Field Ornithology (EFB 496) - o Flora of Central New York (EFB 496) - Other courses offered by ESF faculty - o Forest Health (EFB 494) - o Ecosystem Restoration Design (EFB 434, only if taken for 4 cr.
-With field trip) - Periodic field trip courses (EFB 500) to locations such as Costa Rica, Ireland, Russia, New Zealand, Australia - ADK Forest Ecology and Management (EFB/FOR 513, this course alone does not fulfill the 3 cr.
-Requirement) - o Tropical Ecology (EFB 523) - o Ecological Engineering in the Tropics (ERE 311) - o Fisheries Science Practicum (EFB 488, 1 cr.; note that this course alone does not fulfill the 3 cr.
-Requirement) - Limnology Practicum (EFB 525, 2 cr.; note that this course alone does not fulfill the 3 cr.
-Requirement)

-- Field courses, approved by petition, from another accredited university, including but not limited to the following affiliated programs: - SEA Semester (through Boston University).
-Note: 'Semester at Sea' is different than 'SEA Semester' EB WILL NOT ACCEPT any 'Semester at Sea' courses to fulfill any core or directed elective requirement. - o The School for Field Studies (through University of Minnesota) - o Wildlands Studies (through California State University Monterey Bay) - Acceptable courses will have at least 50% of instruction conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity); and include content focusing on organismal biology, ecology theory, and/or training in field methods for studying populations, ecological communities or ecosystem processes. - An independent research project (EFB 498) or internship (EFB 420) that has received prior departmental approval via petition, and that meets the following departmental criteria: - At least 50% of student effort (including contact time with instructor and self-directed study) must be conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity). - Student must demonstrate educational growth in organismal biology, ecological theory, and/or application of field methodologies. - o Students must complete a research or professional product for evaluation. - o 40 hours of effort will garner 1 academic credit-hour.
+- Flora of Central New York (EFB 496) - Forest Health Monitoring (EFB 439) - Other courses offered by ESF faculty: - Forest Health Senior Synthesis (EFB 425) - Ecosystem Restoration Design (EFB 434, only if taken for 4 cr. with field trip) - Periodic field trip courses (EFB 500) to locations such as Costa Rica, Ireland, Russia, New Zealand, Australia - ADK Forest Ecology and Management (EFB/FOR 513, this course alone does not fulfill the 3-cr requirement) - Tropical Ecology (EFB 523) - Ecological Engineering in the Tropics (ERE 311) - Fisheries Science Practicum (EFB 488, 1 cr.; this course alone does not fulfill the 3-cr requirement) - Limnology Practicum (EFB 525, 2 cr.; note that this course alone does not fulfill the 3-cr requirement) - Field courses, approved by petition, from another accredited university, including but not limited to the following affiliated programs: - SEA Semester (through Boston University).
+Note: 'Semester at Sea' is different than 'SEA Semester.'
+EB WILL NOT ACCEPT any 'Semester at Sea' courses to fulfill core or directed elective requirements. - The School for Field Studies (through University of Minnesota) - Wildlands Studies (through California State University Monterey Bay) - Acceptable courses will have at least 50% of instruction conducted in the field (out-of-classroom, out-oflaboratory, out-of-clinic, out-of-captivity); and include content focusing on organismal biology, ecology theory, and/or training in field methods for studying populations, ecological communities or ecosystem processes. - An independent research project (EFB 498) or internship (EFB 420) that has received prior departmental approval via petition, and that meets the following departmental criteria: - At least 50% of student effort (including contact time with instructor and self-directed study) must be conducted in the field (out-of-classroom, out-of-laboratory, out-of-clinic, out-of-captivity). - Student must demonstrate educational growth in organismal biology, ecological theory, and/or application of field methodologies. - Students must complete a research or professional product for evaluation. - 40 hours of effort will garner 1 academic credit-hour.